UNAOC Nominees

 As a company that does business worldwide, the BMW Group has an enormous social responsibility.
 Foundations like the BMW Foundation Herbert Quandt and the Eberhard von Kuenheim Foundation aim to raise awareness about social community, tolerance and respect.
 We want our foundations to connect people and inspire them to share their ideas and experiences, providing them with the opportunities and knowledge to help make the world a better place.

-The BMW Foundation promotes responsible leadership and inspires leaders worldwide to work towards a peaceful, just and sustainable future.
-Through its activities, the Foundation aims to advance the Sustainable Development Goals of the United Nations 2030 Agenda.
+The BMW Foundation Herbert Quandt promotes responsible leadership and inspires leaders worldwide to work towards a peaceful, just and sustainable future.
+Through its activities, it aims to advance the Sustainable Development Goals of the United Nations 2030 Agenda.

-It encourages leaders to take their social and political responsibility to the next level.
-To that end, it INSPIRES leaders, providing them with a platform for personal and professional development, and CONNECTS them, across nations, regions and sectors, through the global Responsible Leaders Network.
-The third interdependent component of its work is to INVEST in initiatives and organizations seeking to address humanity’s social, political and environmental challenges.
+The foundation encourages leaders to take their social and political responsibility to the next level: it INSPIRES leaders by providing them with a platform for personal and professional development, and CONNECTS them, across nations, regions and sectors, through its global Responsible Leaders Network.
+The third component of the foundation’s work is to INVEST in initiatives and organisations seeking to address the social, political and environmental challenges facing humanity.

 The Eberhard von Kuenheim Foundation was founded in 2000 by BMW AG in honour of Eberhard von Kuenheim, its long-standing chairman of Board of Management and Supervisory Board.
 The Foundation’s mission is to promote entrepreneurial thinking and actions, outside the business context.